Swart-lab/trf_utils/README.md

 also produces reports in tabular format with the `-d` and `-ngs` options.

-Here are scripts to parse the tabular output and reformat them into standard formats (TSV, JSON) for downstream analyses.
+Here are scripts to parse the tabular output and reformat them into standard formats (TSV, GFF, JSON) for downstream analyses.